ts-docs/ts-extractor/README.md

 ### No more `ReferenceType#external`

-The global module is now at the first index in the `path` property of the reference.
+If there are multiple entry points, the global module will be at the first index in the `path` property of the reference.
+If there is only one entry point, the entire global module is omitted.

 ### `Module#exports` and `Module#reExports`